 So without further ado, here is a list of highlights of my 3-day tour in two parts…

 Portree and charming little towns

 But I did spend a solid hour two days in a row absorbing the awe-inspiring scenery that is the Portree Harbour.
-This town’s heart lies in the harbour that is surrounded with cliffs.
+This town’s heart lies in the harbour that is surrounded by cliffs.
 Designed by Thomas Telford, a famous Scottish civil engineer, Portree or Port Righ means ‘king’s port’.

 While I stayed at The Caledonian, off the main square, I had some amazing food at The Lower Deck and The Caluchllin Inn.
 The town has several seafood restaurants that you MUST eat at; simply the best seafood in all of Scotland.
-Most of them are small cosy spaces with limited seating so I recommend getting a reservation.
+Most of them are small cozy spaces with limited seating so I recommend getting a reservation.
 There seemed to be some gift shops too but I did not get a chance to pop into these.

 Point to ponder: Is quaint and cute mandatory for towns in the Scottish Highlands?
 We took ‘comfort breaks’ and ‘food breaks’ in towns like Pitlochry and Fort William and they were small, charming and well, quaint and cute!